What Do Rough Carpenter Do?

 Coordination: Adjusting actions in relation to others' actions.

-- Bridge Mechanic
+- Trestle Mechanic

-Is There Job Demand for Rough Carpenters?
+Job Demand for Rough Carpenters

 The states with the most job growth for Rough Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Rough Carpenter ranges between $28,860 and $82,750.
+The salary for Rough Carpenters ranges between about $28,860 and $82,750 a year.

 Rough Carpenters who work in Hawaii, Illinois, or Alaska, make the highest salaries.